Nemo64/meteor-translator/README.md

 ### TODO
 - This does not work on the server side yet because [i can't access the json from there](https://github.com/meteor/meteor/issues/1906)
-- Parameters are not yet available, the plan is `FrontLang.get("key", { username: "username" }`
+- Parameters are not yet available, the plan is `FrontLang.get("Hi %username%", { username: "username" }`
+- More test for the reactive loading of files